EKO COMPOST – Organic Compost Soil

-Suggested Uses For EKO Compost: Flowers, Vegetables and Perennials
+Suggested Uses For EKO Compost: Organic compost soil for Flowers, Vegetables and Perennials

 For seeding a new area roto-till EKO Compost into the top 4″ of your soil.
 Spread grass seed according to instructions on packaging.
 Cover the grass seed with approximately 1/4″ of EKO Compost.
 Keep seed damp until germination occurs, which should be approximately 7-10 days depending on seed variety.

-Spread EKO Compost for use as a Top Dressing approximately 1/8″ thick across your lawn.
+Spread EKO organic compost for use as a Top Dressing approximately 1/8″ thick across your lawn.
 Water.
 See EKO Top Dressing for a product that has all of the same benefits, and is screened to a smaller size for easier top dressing applications

 Mix EKO Compost thoroughly into your existing soil at a ratio of 1 part EKO Compost to 2 parts native soil.